 Why is site search important?

-Imagine that a customer who walks into a physical store with a shopping list (or shopping interest) in mind - they can either go straight to the salesperson to ask for their items or, more likely, go browse through several items and try them on before making the purchase.
+Imagine that a customer who walks into a physical store with a shopping list (or shopping interest) in mind.
+They can either go straight to the salesperson to ask for their items.
+Or, more likely, they'll go browse through several items and try them on before making the purchase.

 No matter where is the customer is - in-store or online, if they can’t find your product, they can’t buy your product.
 Findability is essential.

-Almost 6 in 10 shoppers believe that the search box is “extremely important” when they’re shopping; and another 27% consider it “important”, according to the Site Search Survey 2018.
+Almost 6 in 10 shoppers believe that the search box is “extremely important” when they’re shopping.
+Another 27% consider it “important”, according to the Site Search Survey 2018.

 Usually, they want to view product content to satisfy other buying motivators, such as price, availability, and delivery charges.
 If you show them what they expect to see - as know as “relevant results” - they are much more inclined to add the item to their shopping basket.